 We traveled for about 15 minutes with the lightning at a safe distance away.
 As we reached the concave section of the glacier (a safer, flatter section of glacier less prone to have crevasses) we heard a "FLASH BOOM" of lightning and thunder.
 Time to get serious.
 Our fearless leaders yelled out "UNCLIP!"
 Our now drenched glacier travel rope increased our risk factor for a lightning strike, and we fumbled with our carabiners and butterfly knots to get out of the rope system.
 In good lightning style, we all sat on our packs and ducked our heads into our knees.

 For me this was one of those terrifying and beautiful moments.
 We were totally exposed to lightning and couldn't see where we were.
 The fog was so thick that it was hard to see the whole rope team.
 The rain fell harder and faster and many of us were shivering.
 But sitting on a glacier, in a whiteout, with lightning decorating the sky, and colorful jackets dotting the landscape—it looked epic!
 Something hard to imagine.

 We decided we were in a safe glacier zone and efficiently set up camp in the storm.
 Eventually the lightning stopped and we re-warmed ourselves with hot drinks and ramen.
 The whiteout cleared the next morning and we made our way to the original destination.
 In debriefing the day, there was a buzz of excitement among the group.
 It had been an unforgettable experience.

 So many good things in life have this terrifying and beautiful paradox, and not just in the backcountry.
 Frontcountry life has its own risks and rewards.
 Thinking about that deep, deep, deep crevasse and dazzling lightning storm, I realize how most worthwhile things are both.

-Find out how you can gain the skills to take your own backcountry expeditions this fall.
-See fall courses with open spaces here.
+Find out how you can gain the skills to take your own backcountry expeditions.
+See courses here.